Emergency assistance to the Okapi Wildlife Reserve of the Democratic Republic of the Congo

 Support was given to the NGO Wildlife Conservation Society (WCS) in Democratic Republic of the Congo with funds for technical assistance from the Rapid Response Facility (RRF).
 RRF funds were created specifically to respond during situations of crisis and emergency, they provide resources needed to save natural sites registered on the World Heritage List rapidly and flexibly.
 The Rapid Response Facility is a small grants programme jointly operated by the UNESCO World Heritage Centre, the United Nations Foundation, and Fauna & Flora International.
 Under the France-UNESCO Cooperation Agreement, complimentary funding was provided to support the emergency initiative.

 The Wildlife Conservation Society, who have been active on the site for a long time, helped restore the primary functions of the Reserve.
 The funds have contributed to answer the needs of the Congolese Institute for the Conservation of Nature, the local authorities for protected areas.
 In addition, they have helped revive the essential operating activities of the park and helped the guards and families affected by the attack of the poachers and rebels.

-- RRF grant awarded to rebuilt the Okapi Wildlife Reserve Friday, 20 July 2012
+- RRF grant awarded to rebuilt the Okapi Wildlife Reserve 20-Jul-2012

-- Emergency appeal for Okapi Wildlife Reserve (DRC) following murderous raid by poachers Wednesday, 4 July 2012
+- Emergency appeal for Okapi Wildlife Reserve (DRC) following murderous raid by poachers 04-Jul-2012

-- Director-General urges systematic measures to end poaching and killing of endangered animals in Democratic Republic of Congo World Heritage Sites Thursday, 26 April 2007
+- Director-General urges systematic measures to end poaching and killing of endangered animals in Democratic Republic of Congo World Heritage Sites 26-Apr-2007